Impact of high invariant-mass Drell-Yan forward-backward asymmetry measurements on SMEFT fits: Review of the SMEFT

-Previous fits to the Drell-Yan invariant mass data have shown that both quadratic dimension-6 effects and certain classes of dimension-8 operators can significantly shift the constraints obtained on the dimension-6 Wilson coefficients~\cite{Boughezal2021}.
+Previous fits to the Drell-Yan invariant-mass data have shown that both quadratic dimension-6 effects and certain classes of dimension-8 operators can significantly shift the constraints obtained on the dimension-6 Wilson coefficients~\cite{Boughezal2021}.
 We study later the inclusion of quadratic dimension-6 terms in our results.
-We find that simultaneously fitting both invariant mass and forward-backward asymmetry data can significantly reduce the impact of quadratic terms, improving the convergence of the SMEFT expansion when applied to this data.
-In some cases the joint fit with quadratic effects is numerically very similar to the linear fit, further showing the importance of including both data sets in the analyses of Drell-Yan data.
+We find that simultaneously fitting both invariant-mass and forward-backward asymmetry data can significantly reduce the impact of quadratic terms, improving the convergence of the SMEFT expansion when applied to these data.
+In some cases the joint fit with quadratic effects is numerically very similar to the linear fit, further showing the importance of including both datasets in the analyses of Drell-Yan data.
 This is shown explicitly in our numerical results section.
 We discuss later the conditions required for the quadratic and linear fits to coincide.